 Keep your host family's name, address, cell phone and home phone numbers with you at all times.
-Also keep the name and phone number of Julie Kilroy with you.
+Also keep the name and phone number of either Mrs Cleaver or Ms Kilroy with you.

 The New Zealand Police are friendly and helpful.
 If you are lost, ask for assistance from a Police Officer.
 In many places there is a Community Police Officer.